pic

 To conclude this section, we present an approach to defining variables with a given type.
 The approach relies on the so-called constructors, which are functions that create new instances of a concrete type.
 They're useful for transforming a variable x into another type.

-Constructors are implemented by Type(x), where Type should be replaced with the literal name of the type (e.g., Vector{Float64}).
+Constructors are implemented by functions of the form Type(x), where Type should be replaced with the literal name of the type (e.g., Vector{Float64}).
 Just like any other function, Type supports broadcasting.

 x = 1